 Futures - legal agreement between parties stating that an asset must be purchased at a predetermined date in the future for a predetermined price.

 Financial Crime Enforcement Network (FinCEN) - The Financial Crimes Enforcement Network (FinCEN) is a governmental agency of the United States Treasury.

 Flash Loan - is a type of uncollateralized lending that is utilized across decentralized finance (DeFi) protocols based on the Ethereum network.

 Flipping - is an investing strategy that involves acquiring something with the intention of subsequently it for a profit.

-FOMO - or “Fear of Missing Out” refers to the anxiety a person can experience when he doesn’t take action fast enough when making trading decisions.
+FOMO - acronym for “Fear of Missing Out” that refers to the anxiety a person can experience when he doesn’t take action fast enough when making trading decisions.

 Fraud Proof - is a technique that operates as a bond in a decentralized environment where Optimistic Rollups (ORs) are used.